 Marcus’s achievements have been recognized by the most respected creative and strategic competitions in marketing, including the Effies, the Webby Awards, the One Show, Cannes Lions International Festival of Creativity, the Jay Chiat Awards, the Creative Media Awards and OMMA.
 He is a frequent speaker at industry events and has taught at both the MiamiAdSchool and BrainCo.

 The father of three boys and husband to Wendy, Fischer is an avid fly fisherman and serves on the board of the Epilepsy Foundation of Minnesota.

-A native Minnesotan, Marty lives 12 minutes from the office with his wife, Kimberly, and their two sons.
+A native Minnesotan, Marty lives 12 minutes from the office with his wife Kimberly and their two boys, Hugo and Freddie.

-She has earned industrywide recognition for her work, winning awards including PRSA Silver Anvils, SABREs and PRSA Classics, among others, on behalf of some of the most prestigious brands in the world.
-She also was named one of the Forty Under 40 by PRWeek and The Minneapolis St. Paul Business Journal recognizing professionals who exhibit innovative thinking, determination and garner exceptional business results for their clients.
+Batliner has earned industry-wide recognition for her work, including Silver Anvils, Effie Awards, SABREs and PRSA Classics, among others, on behalf of some of the most prestigious brands in the world.
+She has been individually recognized as a recipient of two Stevie Awards in the categories of Female Executive of the Year and Woman of the Year, a Champion of PR by PRWeek and a Working Mother of the Year by She Runs It (formerly AWNY).
+She was also chosen as one of Forty Under 40 by PRWeek and The Minneapolis St. Paul Business Journal.

 As CFO and Managing Partner of Carmichael Lynch, Mark is responsible for the Administrative, Support and Production functions.
 Prior to joining CL in 2002, Mark was at Plasmon Corporation for two years as CFO.
 He's a CPA with past experience at Ernst & Young and as a Finance Director at the Pillsbury Company.
 Mark has lived his whole life in the Twin Cities and graduated from the University of Minnesota.